gabriellovate/wikibib/SETUP.md

 ```sh
 gh repo create
 ```
-And select
+And run the default options.
  * Push an existing local repository to GitHub
  * Visibility  > Public
  * Add a remote > Y

-If you do not have [GitHub command line interface](https://github.com/cli/cli) installed, do this at <https://github.com/new>.
+You may also create a new repository manually at <https://github.com/new>, just make sure to use the same "Owner" and "Repository name" specified above.

-Make sure to use the same "Owner" and "Repository name" specified above.
-Next, push your cloned manuscript:
+Next, push your repository:

 ```sh
 git push --set-upstream origin main